 |Some comments about this project:

 Here is a simple electrostatic charge monitor that may be used to detect any slowly changing electric field including charges swirling around in a thunderstorm or the charge on a moving pocket comb from across a room.
 The heart of the circuit is an electrometer-grade JFET marked "SPF3059" which is like those found in many smoke detectors, similar to the PN4117 or 2N4117.
-The plastic PN4117 is the better choice because the plastic package leaks less than the glass/metal package.

 The antenna connection is very critical and if you don't have a teflon terminal, just float the wires in the air, making sure they don't touch anything except the zero switch.
 You might suspect that the zero switch and 150pF capacitor would be a problem but normally there is little voltage across these parts and, consequently, leakage is not as serious.
 In fact, a little leakage here tends to help "auto-zero" the circuit.
 Use a low leakage polystyrene, plastic or glass capacitor of 100 to 1000pF.
 A ceramic capacitor may have too much leakage.
 Use a good, clean switch, too.
 (If too much leakage occurs here, the capacitor will discharge too quickly and the meter will drift back to center a little too quickly.)
 A bolt was added as a finger pad to bring the circuit ground to the same potential as the person's body holding the meter.
 Touch this bolt while holding the jar to stabilize the readings a bit.